How Secure Are Insurance Agency Management Systems?

 Is it secure?
-This is the question that most insurance agencies ask agency management system (AMS) vendors during the purchase decision process, but a simple "yes" won't suffice.
-Any AMS vendor should be able to lay out, in detail, the reasons their system is secure and explain the practices their company puts into place to keep it that way.
+This is the question that most insurance agencies ask agency management system (AMS) or customer relationship management (CRM) vendors during the purchase decision process, but a simple "yes" won't cut it.
+Any AMS vendor should be able to explain in detail the reasons their system is secure and explain the practices their company uses to keep it that way.

-But, what questions do you ask?
-What terminology should you be aware of?
+But what questions do you ask?
+What terms should you be aware of?
 What answers are you looking for?
+Keep reading to find out.

-The 6 Hallmarks of Secure Insurance Agency Management Systems
+The 6 Hallmarks of Evaluating Agency Management System Vendor Security

-In this blog, we’ll cover the main things you should be aware of when it comes to software security, especially insurance software security like an agency management system (AMS).
+In this blog, we'll cover the main things you should be aware of regarding software security — especially insurance software security, like an agency management system (AMS).

 1. Secure, Reliable Data Hosting

-Chief Technology Officer at AgencyBloc, Cory Schmidt, also warns against unmanaged data on-site.
-With this, you’ll need to consider catastrophic loss at your on-site location.
-Catastrophic loss could come in the form of a physical disaster destroying your data on-site, or a virus or ransomware attack.
+Cory Schmidt, the Chief Technology Officer at AgencyBloc, also warns against unmanaged data on-site.
+With this, you'll need to consider catastrophic loss at your on-site location.
+A catastrophic loss could come in the form of a physical disaster destroying your data on-site or a virus or ransomware attack.
 He warns that people tend to perceive on-site hosting to be safer, but it really isn’t unless you’re willing to spend a lot of money to make it so.

 Terms to Know:

-HIPAA (Health Insurance Portability & Accountability Act) = mandates specific controls like encryption; includes PHI (Protected Health Information) and guards against misuse and/or uncontrolled access to this data; includes HiTech which details specifics regarding the storage of these related electronic records
+HIPAA (Health Insurance Portability & Accountability Act) = mandates specific controls like encryption; includes PHI (Protected Health Information), and guards against misuse and/or uncontrolled access to this data

 SOC (System & Organization Control) = independent third-party examination report; confirms compliance controls & objectives